emmajanedrews/base-template/_posts/2018-02-16-have-you-filed-for-your-homestead-exemption.md

 Check out the websites for Travis County, Williamson County, and Hayes County to get the direct links to these forms.
 [HYPERLINK EACH COUNTY]

 Don’t get scammed by any junk mail sent to your home that asks you to pay a fee to file for your exemption. **It’s free to file!
-There is no fee.**&nbsp;
+There is no fee.**

 If you have any questions for me, just give me a call or send me an email.
-I would be happy to help you!<br>&nbsp;
+I would be happy to help you!<br>